consar21/consar21/README.md

 👋 About Me

 Hi!
 I'm Sara, an Artificial Intelligence student at IAU University with a strong passion for integrating AI into real-world applications.
-My focus is on leveraging machine learning to solve complex problems and enhance user experiences.
+My focus is on leveraging AI to solve complex problems and enhance user experiences.

 🎓 Currently working on my AI projects.